Complex-Valued 2D Gaussian Representation for Computer-Generated Holography: Related Work

 \subsection{Preliminary Concepts: \CGH}

-\CGH is a computational imaging task that performs wave-based rendering, synthesizing holograms to reconstruct \threeD scenes for holographic displays.
+\CGH is a \textbf{computational imaging} task that performs wave-based rendering, synthesizing \textbf{holograms} to reconstruct \threeD scenes for holographic displays, where the display is typically implemented as \SLM as the programmable wavefront device.
 Unlike natural images that capture only smooth, low-frequency intensity variations, a hologram simultaneously encodes light's intensity, interference, and diffraction.
 As shown in~\refFigFull{priliminary}, this wave-optical data format manifests as dense, high-frequency, and random-valued structures that challenge conventional image representations.
-Holographic data can be represented as a complex hologram: $\mathbf{H} = A \cdot \exp(j\varphi)$ with amplitude $A$ and phase $\varphi$, requiring specialized modulators; or as a phase-only hologram: $\mathbf{H}_{\text{POH}} = \exp(j\varphi)$, compatible with commercial holographic displays. \POH variants include Smooth \POH with spatial multiplexed phase~\cite{DoublePhase} and Random \POH with directly optimized phase~\cite{schiffers2023stochastic}.
-See~\refSec{parallel_training} for more details of different hologram formats. \paragraph{Light Propagation.} The core of \CGH is free-space propagation based on scalar diffraction theory~\cite{goodman2005Fourier}.
-As shown in~\refFigFull{holo_propagation}, free-space propagation over a distance $d$ can be expressed as a 2D convolution of the source field $\mathbf{U}(0)$ with the spatial impulse response $h_d$
+Holographic data can be represented as a complex hologram: $\mathbf{H} = A \exp(j\varphi)$ with amplitude $A$ and phase $\varphi$, requiring specialized modulators; or as a phase-only hologram: $\mathbf{H}_{\text{POH}} = \exp(j\varphi)$, compatible with commercial holographic displays. \POH variants include Smooth \POH with spatial multiplexed phase~\cite{DoublePhase} and Random \POH with directly optimized phase~\cite{schiffers2023stochastic}.
+For more details of different hologram formats, please refer to \refSec{parallel_training}.

+\paragraph{Light Propagation.} The core of \CGH is free-space propagation based on scalar diffraction theory~\cite{goodman2005Fourier}.
+As shown in~\refFigFull{holo_propagation}, free-space propagation over a distance $d$ can be expressed as a 2D convolution of the source field $\mathbf{U}(0)$ with the spatial impulse response $h_d$,

 where $0$ denotes the source plane at zero distance.
-Equivalently, in the frequency domain, this relation becomes
+Equivalently, in the frequency domain

 where $H_d(f_x,f_y) = \mathcal{F}\{h_d\}$ is the transfer function~\cite{matsushima2009band, Chuanjun2024SigAsia}.
 A common choice of $H$ is the \BLASM

 where $r^2 = f_x^2 + f_y^2$ and $\lambda$ denotes the working wavelength.
 In this paper, we further optimized \BLASM kernel to model light propagation, being 50\% faster and 30\% VRAM-efficient than PyTorch development.